 You begin by preparing a single paragraph for feedback during a deliberately planned writing moment: the day before, you decide what you want to say (what the key sentence is) and the next day, at a predetermined time, you sit down to compose at least six sentences and at most two-hundred words that support, elaborate, or defend that claim.
 After 27 minutes, take a three-minute break, print it out, and go meet your reader.
 Your reader will have agreed to give you exactly 10 minutes of their time, no more and no less.
 They will have done no preparation (you did that by writing the paragraph) and there will no debriefing or social commitment afterwards.
 When the ten minutes are up, you each go back to your busy days.
 If you want to socialize, meet up after work or school and talk about unrelated things.

 Here’s how those ten minutes will go.
 You, the writer, will say nothing at all.
 You will, as much as possible, not even communicate with nonverbal grunts, nods of the head, or facial gestures.
 You’ll sit silently and receive the gift of feedback, which is not a conversation.
 Start a 9-minute timer.
 First, the reader will read your paragraph out loud; second, the reader will tell you what they think your key sentence is; third, they’ll tell you whether you are trying to support, elaborate or defend it.
-(They are telling you what they think you’re trying to say and whether you think they, the reader, is having a hard time believing, understanding or agreeing with you.)
+(They are telling you what they think you’re trying to say and whether you think the reader is having a hard time believing, understanding or agreeing with you.)
 This may take no more than three minutes.
 But it may take longer as the reader tries to figure out what you mean or what you are trying to do.
 Don’t help.
 Let the reader struggle in their loneliness to make sense of your words.

 It is a loneliness you now share and, as Virginia Woolf suggested, it is the truth of things.
 Let your reader sit in silence or puzzle out loud.
 All of this is information that you are receiving about your text.
 After the first three tasks are completed, you will continue to say nothing until the timer ends, listening to whatever the reader thinks to tell you.
 This could be about your language or your knowledge, your style or your ideas.
 The important thing is that it is the reader’s honest reaction to reading your paragraph.
 Here, too, silence is information, a gift.
 Receive it.
 Don’t break it.